miso-lims/miso-lims/docs/user_manual/transfers.md

 box from the search results.
 In the final dialog, choose a box position for each item, then click the "Add" button.
 Be sure to click the "Save" button at the top right of the page if you are done making changes.

+### Receipt Wizard

+The Receipt Wizard allows you to mark item receipt and QC status, move items to another box, and/or move their box to a different freezer location.
+To use the wizard, select the items you wish to modify, then click the "Receipt Wizard" button in the toolbar.
+In the first dialog, select the receipt and QC statuses and choose which type of moves to make.
+If you chose to move items to another box, the next dialog will allow you to search for and select a box.
+If you chose to move the box to another freezer, the next dialog will allow you to either scan a location barcode or select a location from a dropdown.
+Subsequent dialogs will allow you to select more specific locations.
+Once you have made all of your selections, the changes will all be applied.
+Be sure to click the "Save" button at the top right of the page if you are done making changes.